 Most food cart owners share similar risks, but different operations generate more questions.
 In this section, we’ve answered a few of the most commonly asked questions about food cart insurance.
-If you have others, please ask them in the comment section or post them or our forum.

 What’s the difference between food truck and food cart insurance?

 Both food truck and food cart insurance are collections of business policies, but these businesses have somewhat different operations, and that impacts their insurance needs.
 For example, food trucks are motorized vehicles, so they require commercial auto insurance.
 Food carts are generally not motorized, so owners only need commercial auto if the business owns vehicles.

 Do I need food cart insurance when I work events?

 Event organizers typically require all vendors to carry general liability insurance, and some may also ask to be listed as additional insureds so that they can turn to your coverage if they’re sued for your actions.
 Food cart owners who only work events may want to look into special event insurance.

 How can I reduce my food cart insurance costs?